-You’ve chosen Language and the Mind as your topic.
+You’ve chosen books on ‘language and the mind.’
 What do you mean by that?

 One of the most interesting things about language is the prejudices and ideas people have about it.
 A lot of those misconceptions have to do with language and cognition, i.e. language and the brain.
 For example, a lot of people believe that the language that you speak alters your thought in really profound and deep ways.
 It’s one of the most common themes of the 20th century, and it came from a couple of linguists working early in the century.
 Since then you have people who will come up and tell you, with a totally straight face: ‘These people have no word for x so they can’t think about it.’
 This really informed George Orwell in 1984: in the Newspeak language, if you got rid of words like ‘freedom’, those words would become, as Orwell put it, literally unthinkable.